Detail of painting by Tim O-Brien from the Nautil.us site.

 is the most obscure and most challenging object.
 From several angles it looks like an erotic human figurine and appears to have many of the characteristics of fine Inuit sculpture.
 Despite the powerful resemblance to a miniature, hand-held sculpture, the bone is a found object rather than a human artifact.

 I ask students not to confer and to write their responses on a small piece of paper and hand it to me.
 Much to the chagrin of students who think they have guessed correctly I refuse to show objects until the following class.
-Tension and release and theatrical possibilities are heightened by the promise of nominal but very tasty chocolate prizes to the winners.
+Tension and release and theatrical possibilities are heightened by the promise of nominal but very tasty chocolate prizes for the winners.

 WhATEVER next?